GordianDotNet/SshFileSync/README.md

 ﻿SshFileSync
 ============

-SshFileSync synchronizes all local files of a directory to a remote Linux host via SSH and SFTP or SCP if SFTP is not supported.
+SshFileSync synchronizes all local files of a Windows directory to a remote Linux host via SSH and SFTP or SCP (if SFTP is not supported).

 To upload only changed files, an additional cache file '.uploadCache.cache' is stored in the destination folder.
-Don't delete this file or all files are uploaded every time.
+Don't delete this cache file!

 Usage
 ---

+### Single transfer mode via command line

 > SshFileSync Host Port Username Password LocalDirectory RemoteDirectory